 Psychology research finds that social loafing (the tendency to free-ride off of others) decreases when group members can clearly tell what each actor contributes to the group problem.
 Since these studies are largely conducted in task-oriented, collectively-oriented settings–the same settings to which status characteristics theory applies–I expect that status effects contribute to social loafing behavior.
 I conducted a laboratory experiment in which participants worked with a higher or lower status partner to complete a task for which contributions were either visible or invisible.
 This manuscript is in preparation.

-This is a methodological study comparing the behavioral predictions of AI models and those of affect control theory to human predictions; that is, do AI predictions or ACT predictions more closely match human predictions?
+This is a methodological study comparing the behavioral predictions of AI models and of affect control theory to human behavioral predictions; that is, do AI predictions or ACT predictions more closely match human predictions?
 If AI models more closely match human predictions, can AI supplement ACT research?